intoxstudio/content-aware-sidebars/readme.txt

 > * Widget Revisions
 > * Display sidebars on URLs + wildcards
 > * Display sidebars on content from any day, month, year
+> * Display sidebars in select time ranges on given days
 > * Sidebar Visibility for Roles and Guests
-> * 1-click Sidebar Draft and Publish
+> * 1-click Sidebar Activation
 > * Sync Widgets on Theme Switch
 > * [and more...](https://dev.institute/wordpress/sidebars-pro/pricing/?utm_source=readme&utm_medium=referral&utm_content=more&utm_campaign=cas)
 >